-Equinox is a student-run journal of contemporary literature and art at the University of Arkansas at Little Rock.
-Our aim is to discover and nurture the voices of our diverse student body by creating an annual showcase of visual art, poetry, fiction, and drama.
+Equinox is a journal of contemporary literature and art at the University of Arkansas at Little Rock.
+Our aim is to continue a forty-five year history of discovering and sharing the voices of UALR graduates and undergraduates by creating an annual showcase of literature, interviews, and art.

-We accept submissions from any UALR student.
-Equinox also awards prizes for the best submissions in poetry, fiction, and art each year.
-Please visit our submissions page to find out more and submit.
+We accept submissions from UALR students and alumni and award prizes for the best fiction, poetry, and art each year.
+If you would like to send in your work for consideration, please visit our submissions page for more information.

 Managing Editor Allison Ousnamer is a junior at the University of Arkansas at Little Rock where she is majoring in English with a minor in creative writing.
-Allison is the recipient of the Marilyn Keys Scholarship as well as the Alma K. Dougherty Award for excellence in creative fiction.
-She is also a member of the William G. Cooper, Jr. Honors Program in English and a recipient of the program’s biannual stipend.
-Allison plans to pursue a career in publishing once she has completed her degree.
+She is the recipient of the Marilyn Keys Scholarship and is a member of the William G. Cooper, Jr. Honors Program in English and a recipient of the program’s stipend for three semesters.
+Allison was the winner of the 2015 Alma K. Dougherty Award for excellence in fiction and is one of two UALR undergraduate students to be selected to read on a panel at the 2016 Arkansas Philological Association conference.
+She also interns at the independent publishing house, Braddock Avenue Books, and plans to pursue a career in publishing and creative writing.

 Shara Richards is an aspiring paid/published writer.
 She would love to make a living and provide well for her family doing something she loves.
 She has been married for fourteen years and counting.
 Shara has three wonderful boys that are her heart’s delight.
 When she is not busy cooking, cleaning, and caring for others, she likes to write.
 Shara is an avid gardener.
 She loves to feed and watch birds.
 She also enjoys volunteering to help the homeless and donating blood.
 Finding ways to do good and give back to others is an investment she finds most worthwhile.
 Shara Richards would like for you to know that you can do if you want to.
 Be happy, help others, and follow your good dreams, it’s something we all can do.
 She wants you to have a great day because she sure is.